-In Year 8, students build upon knowledge and skills learnt in Year 7.
-Students develop their ability to share ideas about language and culture.
+In Year 8, students develop their ability to share ideas about language and culture.
 They actively explore the Chinese language system and draw upon it to communicate their own ideas and engage with others.
 Students develop oral language through active listening, observing interactions between native speakers, and using the spoken language for a range of purposes.
 They use Pinyin as a resource to support learning and learn new oral vocabulary.